 In the early 20th century Vitamin B3 deficiency was found to be the cause of the disease ‘Pellagra’.
 Pellagra was first identified in the southern USA and due to a poor diet based on refined corn.
 The skin rash caused by Pellagra is the derivation of the term “red neck”, and it was often treated using snake oil.

 Vitamin B3 has been used effectively to treat high Cholesterol for 60 years, it can raise HDL, “good Cholesterol”, by 30%.
-However since Statin drugs have been developed it has fallen out of use except in those individuals who cannot tolerate statins or still have high cholestrol levels despite statin use.
+However, since Statin drugs have been developed it has fallen out of use except in those individuals who cannot tolerate statins or still have high cholesterol levels despite statin use.

-Vitamin B3 has a long history of use in medicine which was superceded by modern drugs.
-However, it may be making a come back as a treatment for HIV, COVID-19 and possibly as an anti-aging supplement.
+Vitamin B3 has a long history of use in medicine which was superseded by modern drugs.
+However, it may be making a come back as a treatment for HIV, COVID-19 and possibly as an anti-ageing supplement.

 1. Shi, Y., Wang, Y., Shao, C., Huang, J., Gan, J., Huang, X., … Melino, G. (2020, March 23).
 COVID-19 infection: the perspectives on immune responses.
 Retrieved from https://www.nature.com/articles/s41418-020-0530-3

 2. Murray, & F., M. (2003, February 15).
 Nicotinamide: An Oral Antimicrobial Agent with Activity against Both Mycobacterium tuberculosis and Human Immunodeficiency Virus.
 Retrieved from https://academic.oup.com/cid/article/36/4/453/439703